Japan guide

 Here, you go up to the receptionist, tell the person how many people in your group and for how many hours you’d like to sing.
 Then you’re handed two wireless microphones (often in a basket) and told a room to use.
 See, rather than sing in front of a group of strangers, you sing in front of people you go with, and you’re put in a room of varying size and quality.

-The remotes really are the more convenient option.
+The remotes really are convenient.
 They have song look-up information in them.
 This means you can enter in part of an artist’s name or a song name, and it’ll autocomplete (with confirmation).
-It’s a lot quicker than searching in one of the books.
+It’s a lot quicker than searching in one of the phonebook style books we used to have to use.
 There should be an option to set the language to English on the remote, but how you do that is different with each one, so I can’t give instructions on that.

 So that’ll get you going.
 But karaoke isn’t just about singing—it’s about singing while you drink!
 There may be food too, but it depends on the place.
 Inside each room there is a telephone.
 Pick it up and it’ll automatically ring the front desk, whereupon you’ll be able to order drinks of your choice to be added to your tab.
 Within a few minutes, someone will knock on your door and enter (even if it’s during a song) and give you your drinks.

 After your allotted time is up (remember, you had to give a time estimate at the front desk when you entered), you’ll get a call on that same phone.
 Depending on how busy the place is, you may be offered a time extension (of course your cost will go up with this), or you may be told you have to pay and leave.
-Simply collect your microphones into the basket, and carry it down to the front where you’ll pay for your karaoke and drinks.
+Simply collect your belongings and head down to the front where you’ll pay for your karaoke and drinks.

 PHRASES AND WORDS TO KNOW